 We have a wide variety of groups available.
 Many meet seasonally, and others meet throughout the year.
 Some meet in homes, others at the church.
 New groups are often starting; others have been meeting for decades.
 Each spring our groups read through the church’s annual Lent Guide together.
 At other times of the year, they might study a book of the Bible or a devotional guide or follow along with the current sermon series.

 Most of our groups take a break from regular meetings in December and January.
 In February, current groups reconvene, and new groups form to study Gerrit’s annual Lent guide.
-If you’re interested in joining a group or leading a new one, contact Blake Fowler (blake@fpcbr.org).
+We can help you get connected with the groups that suits you best by telling us what you find important.
+Fill out the form below and Blake Fowler will contact you.